inpatient/OUTPATIENT US Clinical experience

-Who should consider this rotation: International medical graduates (IMGs) and students seeking hands-on patient care experience.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience.
 IMGs seeking careers in surgery will find this rotation particularly useful.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.

 "I wish I had more time here.
 The doctor is an amazing teacher and great surgeon.
 I had great OR exposure and numerous opportunities to scrub-in and suture.
 She has great bedside manners and I was touched by how she treats her patients.
 She is truly an expert in what she does, she makes the operation look so simple.
 Additionally I was amazed at the pain-free surgical outcome of her patients.
 As an aspiring surgeon, I really respect the doctor and she inspired me in many ways."